home-assistant/companion.home-assistant/docs/notifications/commands.md

 <span class='beta'>BETA</span><br />

 You can also adjust the update interval of high accuracy mode by following the example below.
-You must send a valid value higher than `5` anything else will result in the notification posting to the device.
+You must send a valid value that cannot be less than `5`.
+Anything else will result in the notification posting to the device.
 After performing this command high accuracy mode will restart which can take a few seconds to complete.

 ```yaml
 automation: